snackycracky/spark-cassandra-connector/doc/9_contribute.md

 This can be done by either:
  - Prefix the name with wip- as in ‘Work In Progress’
- - Use hierarchical names like wip/.., feature/.. or topic/...
+ - Use hierarchical names like wip-.., feature-.. or task-...

 Either way is fine as long as it is clear that it is work in progress and not ready for merge.